James M. Cain: The American Mercury: 1924–1935

-Cain's preoccupation with writing a novel was stimulated by his immersion in the social and professional associations of the mid-1920s, a period which saw the publication of major literary works by F. Scott Fitzgerald, Theodore Dreiser, Willa Cather, Ernest Hemingway, Sinclair Lewis, Virginia Wolff, Ellen Glasgow, and Thomas Mann.
+Cain's preoccupation with writing a novel was stimulated by his immersion in the social and professional associations of the mid-1920s, a period which saw the publication of major literary works by F. Scott Fitzgerald, Theodore Dreiser, Willa Cather, Ernest Hemingway, Sinclair Lewis, Virginia Woolf, Ellen Glasgow, and Thomas Mann.
 Publisher and playwrights Philip Goodman and Vincent Laurence encouraged Cain to write a play about the evangelical Christian fundamentalism he had encountered during his reporting in West Virginia: Crashing the Gates opened in New England at Stamford and Worcester in February 1926 but closed after two weeks, receiving mixed reviews.

-On 2 July 1927, Cain married Elina Tyszecki, a Finnish-American divorcee and mother of two children, after having had a lengthy affair.
+On July 2, 1927, Cain married Elina Tyszecki, a Finnish-American divorcee and mother of two children, after having had a lengthy affair.
 They would divorce in 1942.

 "Pastorale" and the first-person confessional narrative

 At the age of 36, Cain wrote his first short story, "Pastorale", a humorous treatment of a lurid tale of murder.
 Published in The American Mercury in 1928, this "Ring Lardner-style" work is considered by novelist David Madden his "best short story."
 The first-person narrative persona that Cain adopted in "Pastorale" reflects the handling of his newspaper editorials, in which he typically assumed the identity of a character not his own, confessing "I have no [literary] capacity to be Cain.
 I can't be Cain.
 I can anybody except Cain", though recognizing his skill in the first-person.
 Critic Roy Hoopes writes:

 Cain learned what he could do pretending to be someone else, [but] the problem now was to translate this ability into writing about the people in whom he was most interested: the average men and women one reads about in the tabloids, the people who committed crimes of passion, who were victimized by the system, and who lived their lives unconcerned about what was going on in Washington D. C. or the board rooms on Wall Street..."

 In 1930, a collection of Cain's dramatic dialogues and sketches was published in Our Government by Alfred A. Knopf publishers.